 Most lenders use your FICO® Credit Score and information from your credit report among other information to help make more informed credit decision.

-Your Discover Credit Scorecard includes your FICO® Credit Score and summary information about the total number of accounts, length of credit, number of inquiries, revolving credit utilization and number of missed payments.
+Your Discover Credit Scorecard includes your FICO® Credit Score and summary information about the total number of accounts, length of credit, number of recent inquiries, revolving credit utilization and number of missed payments.

 Your FICO® Credit Score reflects a general snapshot of your credit history at a specific point in time.
 As the information on your credit report changes over time, your FICO® Score may change.
 Additionally, FICO® Scores can be generated using different models and different data.
 For example, data used by one of the three national credit bureaus may be different than data used by another.

 What’s the difference between FICO® Credit Scores and other credit scores?

 The FICO® Score we provide is the FICO® Score 8, based on information from your Experian credit report, and has a score range of 300-850 where higher scores equate to lower risk.
 FICO® Scores are used by 90 percent of U.S. lenders in their credit decisions.
 You should be aware that there are other credit score types offered in the marketplace.
 Some of these are classified as educational scores, and are not actually used by lenders to make credit decisions.
 While these scores are based on an individual's credit bureau data, the underlying math used to generate the scores is different between the scoring types, often resulting in a different score value.